CodingSpiderFox/background/README.md

 # ZSH background plugin

-This plugin contain patched version of zsh-add-hook, it supports functions who will run in background, by default, every 5 seconds.
+This plugin contains patched version of zsh-add-hook, it supports functions who will run in background, by default, every 5 seconds.
 For compatibility it was renamed from `add-zsh-hook` to `add-hook`